 The Brook + Wilde Lux mattress is finished with a base made from specialised support foam, designed to bolster structure and solidity.
 All foams used in Brook + Wilde mattresses are also CertiPUR-certified, meaning they are free of toxins and other nasties.
 You can read more about CertiPUR foams in our best organic mattress guide.

-Brook + Wilde Lux Mattress: Prices and deals
+Brook + Wilde Lux Mattress review: prices and deals

 - Competitively priced for a luxury hybrid

 The Lux mattress is Brook + Wilde’s entry-level offering, but it still has all the hallmarks of a luxury mattress.
-RRPs were bumped up by around £50 on all sizes in November 2022, but at £949 RRP for a double size, the Lux is much cheaper than many of its rivals such as the DreamCloud (RRP £1,249 for a double) and the Eve Premium (RRP £979 for a double), though, as we explain in our Eve Premium Hybrid mattress review, that is a very well made hybrid with near-perfect comfort and support, just like The Lux.
+RRPs were bumped up by around £50 on all sizes in November 2022, but at £949 RRP for a double size, the Lux remains much cheaper than many of its rivals such as the DreamCloud (RRP £1,249 for a double) and the Eve Premium (RRP £979 for a double), though, as we explain in our Eve Premium Hybrid mattress review, that is a very well made hybrid with near-perfect comfort and support, just like The Lux.

 Here's the official pricing for the Brook + Wilde Lux mattress:

-The Brook + Wilde Lux is a fantastic choice for anyone who isn’t sure how firm they want or need their mattress to be.
-With three firmness levels on offer, you can tailor the Lux more closely to your specific sleep needs, whether you’re sleeping solo or sharing your bed.
-You’ll also have 100 nights to trial it to make sure it's right for you.
+The Brook + Wilde Lux is a fantastic choice for anyone who isn't sure how firm they want or need their mattress to be.
+You'll have 200 nights to trial it to make sure it's right for you.
 There's free premium delivery and a 10-year guarantee.

-Brook + Wilde Lux Mattress: Firmness and comfort
+Brook + Wilde Lux Mattress review: firmness and comfort

 - Zoned Wave Technology for better spinal alignment